ThePatro/Simple_Html_Webpack_Template/README.md

 # Simple_Html_Webpack_Template
 Ready-to-use template for the simple HTML website using webpack module.
+It is configured to minimize HTML, CSS and JS.
+It works for SCSS and ES6 syntax.
+Bootstrap is installed by default.
+All necessary files such as images will be automatically copied into dist directory if needed.

 You can check how it looks here: [simple-html-webpack-template](https://simple-html-webpack-template.firebaseapp.com/)